triSYCL/triSYCL/README.rst

 This is an humble implementation test bed to experiment with the provisional specification of the OpenCL SYCL C++ layer.

+For more information on SYCL, look at http://www.khronos.org/opencl/sycl

-This is just the start of a SYCL mock-up only based on C++ execution on the CPU, so there is nothing related to OpenCL yet.
+This is just the start of a SYCL mock-up, only based on C++ execution on the CPU.
+So there is nothing related to OpenCL yet.
 But since in SYCL there is a host fall-back, this can be seen as the start of this fall-back...